staqio/StaqWallet/README.md

 To initiate the Wallet flow, import StaqWallet and utilize the `AppFlowCoordinator` it provides.
 To start the flow, firstly you need to initialize user and trigger Wallet flow using `AppFlowCoordinator`.

-To enable Face ID, open the plist file and insert the new key NSFaceIDUsageDescription and set the description value.
+To enable Face ID, open the Info.plist and add the parameter `Privacy - Face ID Usage Description` (NSFaceIDUsageDescription) with your description value.
 If this permission is not added your application will crash.

+To enable document scanning and KYC verification, open the Info.plist file and add the `Privacy - Camera Usage Description` (`NSCameraUsageDescription`) and `Privacy - Microphone Usage Description` (`NSMicrophoneUsageDescription`) keys with appropriate description values.
+If this permissions are not added your application will crash.

 ```swift
 import StaqWallet